UstadMobile/UstadMobile/test-end-to-end/android-maestro/README.md

 ```
 adb reverse tcp:8075 tcp:8075
 ```
+Note: ADB port forwarding on localhost is used instead of directly using the IP of the PC/server to ensure that the device and testcontroller can communicate, even if airplane mode is used during testing.

 * If running test(s) that require files from test-files, push the test-files to the download directory using the adb command:
 ```